 - Prevent urine scald!

 - This is probably the biggest issue I counsel dog owners about when managing incontinence.
-Urine is extremely irritating to dogs’ skin, and if they are left with skin contact, even sometimes for short periods of time, it can essentially burn them.
-Urine scalding can lead to very dangerous skin infections, and is quite painful.
+Urine is extremely irritating to dogs’ skin.
+If left in contact with the skin, even sometimes for short periods of time, it can essentially burn them.
+Urine scald in dogs can lead to very dangerous skin infections, and is quite painful.
 I cannot stress enough the importance of ensuring incontinent dogs are kept clean and dry to keep urine scald at bay.

 - Consider dog diapers.

-- No one wants to constantly clean up urine in their house, and an incontinent dog can even threaten the human-animal bond due to frustration of frequent messes.
-In some cases dog diapers (or even belly bands for male dogs) may be helpful to contain the mess in dogs whose incontinence cannot be controlled or managed otherwise.
-It is EXTREMELY IMPORTANT to be fastidious about hygiene if using diapers to prevent compounding issues.
-For this reason, diapers should be used with caution.
+- No one wants to constantly clean up urine in their house.
+And an incontinent dog can even threaten the human-animal bond due to the frustration of frequent messes.
+In some cases, doggie diapers (or even belly bands for male dogs) may be helpful to contain the mess in dogs whose incontinence cannot be controlled or managed otherwise.
+It is EXTREMELY IMPORTANT to be fastidious about hygiene if using diapers to prevent urine scald and other issues.
+For this reason, dog diapers should be used with caution.

 - Place waterproof covers over bedding.